 From my side I would mention that if some non-functional requirements relate only to a part of the Product (i.e. to some feature), most likely the requirements should be processed as a sub-task within this feature instead of the DoD.

 Mikhail: The DoD helps to reveal the work necessary to complete a PB item.
 So, it helps to estimate how much time it will take.
 With better estimations the Development Team can better plan which items can be completed in the upcoming Sprint.

 Mikhail: The whole Scrum Team should come to a solution about the first Sprint length before starting it.
-The length of the following Sprints can be changed (adopted).
+The length of the following Sprints can be changed (adapted).

 There is no a formal event for this purpose.
 The Scrum Guide limits only the maximum length by one month.
 However, the following points can be taken into account:

 - The pace at which the PO wants to have increments (new features implemented), demonstrate them to the Key Stakeholders and get feedback.

 - Experience of the SM.
 What was the optimal length for teams doing a similar work.

 - Experience of the DT.
 Too long Sprints make planning difficult.
 Too short Sprints do not allow to implement bigger features in one chunk, but give faster feedback.

 From my experience, the optimal Spring length is 2 weeks.

 Mikhail: A first Sprint requires no more than a Product Owner, a team, and enough ideas to potentially complete a full Sprint.